 I knew the minute I was going to Los Cabos that I wanted to stay here.
 As a luxury travel writer, I get the inside scoop on the luxury places that the luxury travel writers are buzzing about.
 And as they say, “This was one for the books.”
 I couldn’t wait to experience it for myself.
 Grand Velas opened as recently as November of 2016 and is the latest of the family-owned Grand Velas group of hotels in Mexico.

 What I didn’t expect when I arrived is that I was going to have almost the entire three hundred and four ocean view suite hotel to myself practically!
 I happened to be going to Los Cabos during the shoulder season in June.
-I was there for an Expedia Mexico Conference, where I was a panelist for Travelocity, talking to about 100 hoteliers about how to work with digital influencers in the field of travel.
+I was there for an Expedia Mexico Conference, where I was a panelist for the Grand Velas talking to about 100 hoteliers about how to work with digital influencers in the field of travel.

 Arriving in my suburban pickup from the airport, I couldn’t wait to jump out and run to my long-awaited, ocean view suite.
 But when you enter a place like this, you have to act calm, cool, and collective and not like you are jumping around and screaming inside with excitement about your stay.

 So that is what I did, I acted cool, even though I was a hot mess from the temperatures outside that were rising by the minute.
-Once it was articulated from the white-clad attendants that a new guest had arrived, they sent over a staff member for my personal check-in.
+Once it was articulated by the white-clad attendants that a new guest had arrived, they sent over a staff member for my personal check-in.
 In the meantime, her colleague brought over a welcome drink.
 And another attendant appeared with freshly moistened towels.
 The attendant then brought me over to the best view from the resort in the lobby, had me sit in a comfortable chair, and called another colleague who handled the upper floor suite stays.
 He was to be my personal butler for the rest of my stay.
 They even had a masseuse standing by for a neck and shoulder massage.

 My first sensation at the Grand Velas Los Cabos was the feeling of stress melting away!